-Amar Seva has partnered with 3 organisations in Ethiopia to bring an awfully customised version of the Enabling Inclusion® app and model to Africa.
+Amar Seva has partnered with 3 organizations in Ethiopia to bring a fully customized version of the Enabling Inclusion® app and model to Africa.

 University of Gondar (UofG) is the oldest medical university in Ethiopia started as a medical college in 1954.
 In 2004, University of Gondar started a Community based rehabilitation (CBR) program for children and adults with disabilities.

 Light for the World (LFTW) is a global development organisation and in Ethiopia is one of the key players in eye health, disability inclusion, economic empowerment, and inclusive education.